fsprojects/FSharp.Data/docs/content/experimental.md

 providers (which can be used for numerous other purposes).
 Moreover, this library (currently) does not provide API for _creating_ documents.

-If you're interested in other F# type providers then the [FSharpx library](https://github.com/fsharp/fsharpx/) might be of interest.

   [gh]: https://github.com/fsharp/FSharp.Data